-I used to entertain myself with naïve thoughts about how Chapter 2 would begin.
+I used to entertain myself with naïve thoughts about how Chapter 1 would begin.
 At one point I was pretty determined it’d begin with my enrolment into a grad school as I bypassed formal undergrad studies.
 Or more ambitiously in the event that I design an algorithmic-game-theory-based trading bot to exploit the Chinese stock market.
 Or a more recent thought, in the event that I start an AI research lab with a middle-aged scientist from Italy I met while travelling in Dali, China back in early 2016.

-None of the events’ve occurred, and I’ve ended up delaying Chapter 2 by taking a gamble with the scientist from Italy, and investing in a romantic relationship with a really cute girl I met in a Sino-Russian equinox party.
+None of the events’ve occurred, and I’ve ended up delaying Chapter 1 by taking a gamble with the scientist from Italy, and investing in a romantic relationship with a really cute girl I met in a Sino-Russian equinox party.
 The scientist from Italy, despite having a decent peer-reviewed publication record with over 700 citations, turned out to be a self-delusional hypocrite.
-The girl, despite having the most beautiful smile I’d ever seen, turned out to be the main source of my self-hatred inducing a spiral of depressive behaviours in the next 18 months before the entanglement came to a bitter end.
+The girl, despite having the most beautiful smile I’d ever seen in my life, turned out to be the main source of my self-hatred inducing a spiral of depressive behaviours in the next 18 months before the entanglement came to a bitter end.
 Nonetheless they had both taught me a lot in many aspects of life I would otherwise reckon as a pure waste of time.
 And thanks to them I managed to gain a deeper insight into my own behaviour patterns and reactive tendencies.
 But the truth remains the gamble and investment didn’t yield the result and romance I’d love to have.
 And I had let many days slip past without much accomplishment.

 i.e. I can’t afford to lose any more time.

-The actual Chapter 2 begins with my resignation from the position of CEO with 0% vested share in a start-up I co-founded four months ago with the scientist from Italy and a UK postdoc, after the previous start-up co-founded by the two (wherein I was employed as the lead architect and developer) ran out of funding and died.
-Upon discovering that the scientist from Italy was highly inadequate to be a co-founder and experiencing it first-hand in proximity as a collaborator, I decided to dismiss him and repurchase (or basically reclaim) his share.
+The actual Chapter 1 begins with my resignation from the position of CEO with 0% vested share in a start-up I co-founded four months ago with the scientist from Italy and a UK postdoc, after the previous start-up co-founded by the two (wherein I was employed as the lead architect and iOS developer) ran out of funding and died.
+Upon discovering that the scientist from Italy was unfit to be a start-up co-founder, I decided to dismiss him and repurchase (or basically reclaim) his share.
 I couldn’t reach a consensus with the UK postdoc however.
-The soon-to-be-middle-age postdoc agreed it was a logical thing to do but simply did not want to let the scientist from Italy (whom he had known for more than 10 years) to walk away empty-handed.
-At this point I would like to dismiss the postdoc as well, especially considering that he was taking a part-time position and wasn’t much help to the project either.
-I deeply regretted the wishful thinking that led me into doing a start-up with these two forty years old men.
-And thus the resignation.
-Many lessons were learnt though, for which I’m very thankful to them.
+The postdoc agreed it was a logical thing to do but simply did not want to let the scientist from Italy (whom he had known for more than 10 years) to walk away empty-handed.
+At this point I would like to dismiss the postdoc as well, especially considering that he was taking a part-time position and wasn’t really that much of a help.
+I deeply regretted the wishful thinking that led me into doing a start-up with these two guys in their forties who